Nigel1992/infinityfree-backupper/README.md

 - 🕒 Automatic **timestamped backups**
 - 🗃️ Clean archive structure (raw files removed after compression)
 - 💾 Fully local storage (`backups/` directory)
+- 🖥️ Cross-platform (Windows, macOS, Linux)

+---

+## ⚠️ Important Setup Step

+The repository includes:

+- `config.example.json`
+- `cookies.example.json`

+👉 **Before running the tool, rename these files on your system:**

+- Rename `config.example.json` → `config.json`
+- Rename `cookies.example.json` → `cookies.json`

+You can do this using your file explorer (right-click → Rename).

+After renaming:

+- Edit `config.json` and add your FTP credentials (if needed)
+- Replace the contents of `cookies.json` with your real InfinityFree cookie JSON

+❗ The script will NOT use the `.example.json` files.
+They must be renamed exactly to:

+- `config.json`
+- `cookies.json`

 ---